PDO TUSCAN RAW HAM

 Tuscan raw ham

-Wash the potatoes and blanch them for 5 minutes in salted boiling water.
-Drain them and cook them in a preheated oven at 180 ° C for 15 minutes until, by pricking them with a fork, they are not soft.
+Wash the potatoes and blanch them in their skins for 5 minutes in boiling salted water.
+Drain and cook in a preheated oven at 180 ° C for 15 minutes until they are soft when pricked with a fork.

-Cut them in half lengthwise and dig them out by removing part of the pulp (be careful not to damage the skin!).
+Cut them half lengthwise and dig them out a little, removing part of the pulp (be careful not to damage the peel!).

-Fry the chopped onion in a pan with 50 g of butter, add the raw Tuscan ham, minced, and the potato pulp, previously passed in a potato masher.
-Cook for a few minutes, stirring occasionally, salt and pepper.
+Fry in a pan the onion, chopped, with 50 g of butter, add the Tuscan raw ham, chopped, and the pulp of the potatoes, previously passed in a potato masher.
+Cook for a few minutes, stirring occasionally, add salt and pepper.

-Arrange the potatoes dug on a baking sheet lined with parchment paper, fill them with the mixture of freshly prepared ham, sprinkle them with a mix of Parmigiano Reggiano and breadcrumbs and, finally, pour the remaining butter, melted.
+Arrange the potatoes hollowed out on a baking sheet, lined with baking paper, fill them with the mixture of freshly prepared ham, sprinkle them with a mix of Parmigiano Reggiano and breadcrumbs and, finally, pour in the remaining melted butter.

-Grate the stuffed potatoes in the preheated oven at 200 ° C for about 10 minutes and serve hot.
+Fate gratinare stuffed potatoes in a preheated oven at 200 ° C for about 10 minutes and serve hot.

-www.salumeriatoscana.shop sale Tuscan raw ham dop, here you can find all the best typical Tuscan cured meats online.
+www.salumeriatoscana.shop Sale of Tuscan raw ham dop, here you will find all the best typical Tuscan cold cuts online.